oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/norway.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 140,000 (2022 est.)
+- `總訂閱數`: 140,000 (2022 est.)
-- `subscriptions per 100 inhabitants`: 3 (2022 est.)
+- `每100名居民訂閱數`: 3 (2022 est.)

 ### 電話—移動電話
-- `total subscriptions`: 6.015 million (2022 est.)
+- `總訂閱數`: 6.015 million (2022 est.)
-- `subscriptions per 100 inhabitants`: 111 (2022 est.)
+- `每100名居民訂閱數`: 111 (2022 est.)

 ### 電信系統
-- `general assessment`: Norway has a sophisticated telecom market with high broadband and mobile penetration rates and a highly developed digital media sector.
+- `總體評估`: Norway has a sophisticated telecom market with high broadband and mobile penetration rates and a highly developed digital media sector.
 Although not a member of the European Union, the country’s telecoms sector is synchronized with relevant EC legislation; Norway enjoys near comprehensive LTE coverage with upgrades to 5G technologies in the future (2023)
-- `domestic`: fixed-line is 7 per 100 and mobile-cellular nearly 110 per 100 (2021)
+- `國內`: fixed-line is 7 per 100 and mobile-cellular nearly 110 per 100 (2021)
-- `international`: country code - 47; landing points for the Svalbard Undersea Cable System, Polar Circle Cable, Bodo-Rost Cable, NOR5KE Viking, Celtic Norse, Tempnet Offshore FOC Network, England Cable, Denmark-Norwary6, Havfrue/AEC-2, Skagerrak 4, and the Skagenfiber West & East submarine cables providing links to other Nordic countries, Europe and the US; satellite earth stations - Eutelsat, Intelsat (Atlantic Ocean), and 1 Inmarsat (Atlantic and Indian Ocean regions); note - Norway shares the Inmarsat earth station with the other Nordic countries (Denmark, Finland, Iceland, and Sweden) (2019)
+- `國際的`: country code - 47; landing points for the Svalbard Undersea Cable System, Polar Circle Cable, Bodo-Rost Cable, NOR5KE Viking, Celtic Norse, Tempnet Offshore FOC Network, England Cable, Denmark-Norwary6, Havfrue/AEC-2, Skagerrak 4, and the Skagenfiber West & East submarine cables providing links to other Nordic countries, Europe and the US; satellite earth stations - Eutelsat, Intelsat (Atlantic Ocean), and 1 Inmarsat (Atlantic and Indian Ocean regions); note - Norway shares the Inmarsat earth station with the other Nordic countries (Denmark, Finland, Iceland, and Sweden) (2019)

 ### 廣播媒體
 state-owned public radio-TV broadcaster operates 3 nationwide TV stations, 3 nationwide radio stations, and 16 regional radio stations; roughly a dozen privately owned TV stations broadcast nationally and roughly another 25 local TV stations broadcasting; nearly 75% of households have access to multi-channel cable or satellite TV; 2 privately owned radio stations broadcast nationwide and another 240 stations operate locally; Norway is the first country in the world to phase out FM radio in favor of Digital Audio Broadcasting (DAB), a process scheduled for completion in late 2017 (2019)